How to use the command 'qmrestore' (with examples)

 Explanation:

-• 100 is the ID of the virtual machine that needs to be restored.
+• 100: Serves as the identifier for the virtual machine to be restored.

 Use case 4: Start virtual machine immediately from the backup while restoring in the background (only on Proxmox Backup Server)